 The second skincare product is a travel pack of Cleansing Facial Wipes from Yes To, another ethical natural brand that I’ve been wanting to try for ages.
 Now whilst I don’t recommend using cleansing wipes on their own as an everyday cleanser I do like to use them as a pre-cleanse to remove make-up and grime before doing a full clean and I find this method very effective.
 I’ve already tried these wipes, the fabric is nice and thick and whilst they’re not great at removing eye make-up they do take off foundation really well.
 The ingredients are 96% natural too which is good and contain no parabens or SLS (sodium laureth sulphate).
 A full-size pack of 25 Yes To Blueberries Facial Wipes costs £3.99, available from Boots.

 The two make-up products included within the September 2015 Blogger Beauty Box are both lip products.
 The first is a lipstick from budget make-up brand Makeup Revolution in the shade Reckless which is a dark red.

 To be honest it’s a bit dark for me, but I appreciate that beauty boxes are all about trying out new products and brands and not about supplying that perfect colour product for every recipient.
-These lipsticks cost a bargainous £1 from Makeup Revolution or Superdrug and there are lots of different colours to choose from.
+These Makeup Revolution Amazing Lipsticks cost a bargainous £1 from Superdrug and there are lots of different colours to choose from.